forderud/WindowsClientAuth/README.md

 "MigrateProxy"=dword:00000001
 "AutoConfigURL"="https://mycompany.com/pac.pac"
 ```
+Based on [AutoConfigURL example](https://learn.microsoft.com/en-us/archive/technet-wiki/31679.use-automatic-configuration-script-ie).
 This will update proxy settings for the currently logged in user, the default user (used for new account creation), LocalSystem (S-1-5-18) and the LocalService account (S-1-5-19).
 The LocalSystem & LocalService accounts are used for by background services that might also need internet access (based on [configure endpoint proxy and internet connectivity settings](https://learn.microsoft.com/en-us/defender-for-identity/deploy/configure-proxy)).

 ### Notes
 The underlying settings are found in the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings` and/or `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings` registry folders (use `regedit.exe` to view them), which also works on Win10.